 Here visitors share stories and anecdotes about community development and improvement experiences.
-And we allow your friends, family, associates, and yes, complete strangers to comment and rate your entry.
+And we allow your friends, family, associates, and yes, complete strangers to comment about what you have shared.
 We moderate and edit everything to maintain high quality content.

 Storytelling actually is a huge plus to residents and professionals engaged in community development.
 By hearing others talk about what worked and what did not work for them, we begin to form opinions about our own situation and consider strategies we may have thought to be impractical.
 Every day on this website we are impressed with how people who have been very active in their communities still are learning about the fundamentals of community development through browsing the site.

 The other important role of storytelling in community development is to encourage youth, young adults, and adults who have never been interested in community work to understand the human dimension of community projects.
 By understanding what works and what did not work in terms of community improvement, everyone from elected officials to the garbage collectors can do a better job.

 This page is where the real storytellers among us can become our teachers and mentors.

 This is the place for the secret writer, the highly experienced activist, or the newly retired and bored to tell us what has happened directly to them, or what they know has happened to others, as they have engaged in community development, housing projects, economic development, community improvement and beautification, community organizing, city planning, zoning, homeowners association adventures, or land use litigation.

 If you are not usually a storyteller, maybe a long winter evening or lazy summer vacation day will inspire you.